Snopylz/PhysBench_lz/README.md

 |Seq-rPPG|This paper|8x8|196K|261K|1D CNN|
 |NoobHeart|This paper|8x8|361|5790|3D CNN|
 ## Datasets
 Adding a dataset is simple, just write a loader and include a index file (usually only 20 lines of code).
-Currently supported loaders are RLAP (i.e., CCNU), UBFC-rPPG2, UBFC-PHYS, PURE, and SCAMPS.
+Currently supported loaders are RLAP (i.e., CCNU), UBFC-rPPG2, UBFC-PHYS, MMPD, PURE, and SCAMPS.
 You can use our recording program PhysRecorder https://github.com/KegangWangCCNU/PhysRecorder to record datasets, just need a webcam and Contec CMS50E to collect strictly synchronized lossless format datasets, which can be directly used with the RLAP loader.
 |Dataset|Participants|Frames|Lossless|Synchronicity|
 |:-:|:-:|:-:|:-:|:-:|
 |RLAP|58|3.53M|MJPG|Good|